 By Dr Samuel Bashfield, Prof Balaji Parthasarathy, V. Sridhar and Oscar Youlten

 Australia and India are key Indo-Pacific states with significant equities in submarine cable networks and global connectivity.
-This report, Securing Indo-Pacific Submarine Cable Networks Options for Australia-India Cooperation, is intended to inform policymakers and industry leaders in both nations and to guide Australia’s and India’s approach to submarine cable security.
+This report, Securing Indo-Pacific Submarine Cable Networks: Options for Australia-India Cooperation, is intended to inform policymakers and industry leaders in both nations and to guide Australia’s and India’s approach to submarine cable security.

 After an articulation of the challenges posed by submarine cable insecurity in the Indo-Pacific and a brief outline of current policy settings, this report outlines a variety of concrete and implementable policy options available to both countries, which can be pursued bilaterally, unilaterally or through multilateral institutions.